How do you survive while waiting for Social Security disability approval?

 Homeowners should consider mortgage loan forbearance while waiting for a disability determination.
 This program allows you to suspend or reduce mortgage payments during financial hardship.

-Apply for home loan forbearance through the private company processing your mortgage payments.
-However, interest will continue to accrue, making the monthly payment higher in the future.
+Apply for a home loan forbearance through a private company that processes your mortgage payments.
+However, interest will continue to accrue, making the monthly payment higher.
 At some point, you may want to consider selling your home to tap into any equity.